-"My seven-year-old developed a tic after he started taking a stimulant.
+"My son developed a tic after he started taking a stimulant.
 Should we try a different option?"

 by Larry Silver, M.D.

-If one stimulant brought on tics, another will probably do the same, so the next step is to try your son on a nonstimulant.
+If one stimulant brought on tics, another will probably do the same, so the next step is to try a nonstimulant.

 The first option might be a tricyclic antidepressant, such as imipramine (Tofranil) or desipramine (Nopramin).
 The antidepressant bupropion (Wellbutrin) can also be effective against ADHD.
-It may take time, and some trial and error, to find the right medication for your son, so be patient.
+It may take time, and some trial and error, to find the right medication for your son, so make sure he knows to be patient.